 We tackled central concerns within news media, as well as specific questions for NPR.
 What should a morning brief feel like?
 What are the differences between news stories and our human interest content?
 How might a user flip between segmented audio and breaking news on live radio?

 The News App team sketched moon-shot ideas as well as MVP concepts.
 We prototyped on paper and in Framer.
 We collaborated with the News Room and the Sponsorship team.
 We tested assumptions with users who listen to NPR in their cars and those who exclusively read content on their phones.

 Quick design sprints allowed for experimentation, validation, failure, and iteration.
 Morning stand-ups and weekly design meetings presented opportunities to seek opinions from fellow designers working on different projects across the organization.
 Stakeholder reviews offered tough questions and needed feedback.

 Tiny Desk Contest

-Among other fun things, I worked with NPR's Listener Journey and Music teams on designs for the 2017 Tiny Desk Contest .
+Among other fun things, I worked with NPR's Listener Journey and Music teams to design the 2017 Tiny Desk Contest online experience.

-The interesting challenge with the Tiny Desk project was to create flexible designs that functioned within the current system, while being able to incorporate content from future contest cycles.
+The interesting challenge with the Tiny Desk project was to create flexible designs that functioned within a system, while being able to incorporate content from future contest cycles.